cameronterry/wp-semantria/readme.txt

 4. Click "Perform Data Ingestion" and then make a cup of tea :-)

 == Changelog ==

+= 0.2 =
+* Brand new Queues page which shows table of documents being processed.
+* New "Evaluate" screen where you can hand pick the Semantria terms for use.
+* Choose a "Mode" - Automatic (let Semantria work quietly in the background unaided) and Manual (take full control and handpick the terms you want).
+* [Improvement] Data ingestion can now be performed initially and later (for example, if the plugin is deactivated for a period of time.)
+* [Improvement] Loading icon added to indicate something is happening on data ingestion.
+* [Bug Fix] AJAX calls now check for Nonces.
+* [Bug Fix] No longer spits out IDs instead of the actual term name.
+* [Bug Fix] Settings page now displays a confirmation message when saved.
+* Various performance improvements.
+* Forker's rejoice - comments and refactoring changes so that you can better figure out what's going on!

 = 0.1 =
 * Initial release.